MilkywayRides/fuma/README.md

-# Blog Application
+# Blog Application with Live Streaming Platform

-A modern blog application built with Next.js, Better Auth, and Neon Database.
+A modern blog application with integrated live streaming and live classes platform, built with Next.js, Better Auth, and Neon Database.

 ## Features